AI assistant — not human

 Citizen service blind spots: The city lacked consolidated metrics on service request resolution times, permit processing durations, and resident satisfaction scores, making performance improvement difficult to measure.

-Commission meeting prep: Staff spent 40+ hours before each monthly commission meeting compiling reports manually, often delivering data that was already 2-3 weeks outdated by the time it was presented.
+Commission meeting prep: Staff dedicated over 40 hours before each monthly commission meeting to compile reports manually.
+This process often resulted in data that was 2-3 weeks outdated by the time it was presented.

-EPC Group implemented a Power BI analytics platform tailored for municipal government, with a focus on transparency, compliance with Florida Sunshine Laws, and citizen accessibility.
-The solution included both internal operational dashboards and public-facing transparency portals.
+EPC Group developed a Power BI analytics platform specifically for municipal government.
+This platform emphasizes transparency, compliance with Florida Sunshine Laws, and accessibility for citizens.

-Built an embedded Power BI dashboard on the city's website allowing residents to explore budget allocations by department, fund, and category.
-Interactive drill-downs show how every dollar is spent -- from parks maintenance to public safety.
+We created an embedded Power BI dashboard on the city's website.
+This tool allows residents to explore budget allocations by department, fund, and category.

 Automated the generation of commission meeting data packets with live Power BI reports.
 Commissioners now access real-time dashboards on tablets during meetings, enabling data-driven policy discussions.

-Monthly and quarterly budget reports that previously took 5+ days to compile are now generated in real time.
-Department heads access live budget-vs-actuals dashboards instead of waiting for finance to produce static reports.
+Monthly and quarterly budget reports that used to take more than 5 days to compile are now created in real time.
+Department heads can access live budget vs. actual dashboards.
+This change removes the need to wait for finance to produce static reports.

-The city's online transparency dashboard received 12,000+ unique visitors in its first year, with residents exploring budget data by department and category.
-The portal was recognized by the Florida Government Finance Officers Association.
+The city's online transparency dashboard saw more than 12,000 unique visitors in its first year.
+Residents could explore budget data by department and category.
+This portal received recognition from the Florida Government Finance Officers Association.

-By tracking and improving service request resolution times (average dropped from 8.5 days to 4.2 days), overall citizen satisfaction scores increased by 25% in the annual resident survey, with particular gains in responsiveness ratings.
+As a result, overall citizen satisfaction scores increased by 25% in the annual resident survey.
+This improvement included notable gains in responsiveness ratings.

-For the first time, city leadership can compare performance metrics across all 8 departments using standardized KPIs.
-This enabled identification of best practices in Parks & Recreation that were replicated across Community Services.
+City leadership can now compare performance metrics across all 8 departments.
+They use standardized KPIs for this purpose.
+This change has helped identify best practices in Parks & Recreation, which are now being replicated across Community Services.

 Student analytics transformation for public education